JRIGS/horti-blog-docs/README.md

 <h2 id="contributing">Contributing</h2>

 <p>
-  We appreciate and welcome any contributions of all levels and backgrounds to the HortiBlog project!
+  I appreciate and welcome any contributions of all levels and backgrounds to the HortiBlog project!
 Whether you're interested in submitting bug reports, suggesting new features, or providing code improvements, your input is valuable to me.
 </p>

 <p>